 Perhaps the response is a call to Dave, after another message telling him to expect an offer by mail.
 When that call arrives, Dave’s already impressed —which makes him even more receptive to the offer.

-Churn risk has been neutralised.
-A human agent makes him a fresh offer and updates his contract there and then.
+Churn risk has been neutralized.
+A human agent makes him a fresh offer, and updates his contract there and then.

 7. Happy Customer and Retention

-Enter delighted Dave.
+Enter Delighted Dave.
 He’s not just happy about his lower prices — he’s happy that you did the work for him, reaching out and understanding his concerns.
 And you did it on the channels he prefers, too!
-It all came together and you proactively engaged with Dave at the right moment and time.
+It all came together and you proactively engaged with Dave on the right moment and time.
 That’s how you add value to the customer experience.

-Download the Utility Customer Journey infographic here or click on the image below:
+Download here the Utility Customer Journey Infographic or click on the image below: